Fertilizer plant catches fire in Bartlett

 "Bartlett Fire is on scene along with various other entities and their hazmat units due to chemical spills," the City said.
 "The Emergency Command has stated that it is all under control, but an active fire nonetheless.
 The fire is not expected to spread, nor there to be a catastrophic explosions from the chemicals.
 They have determined the fire to be contained and will work on it all night."

-The Williamson County Sheriff's Office said law enforcement and firefighters are on the scene.
+The Williamson County Sheriff's Office said law enforcement and firefighters were on the scene.

-Residents in the area have been asked to follow instructions provided in a reverse 911 message, the sheriff's office said.
+Residents in the area were asked to follow instructions provided in a reverse 911 message, the sheriff's office said.

 The City of Bartlett said food and water can be dropped off at city hall for the firefighters at 140 W. Clark St.